aviary-apps/Pelican/README.md

 ## Disclaimer

-Pelicon is a third-party app and is not affiliated with Facebook.
+Pelican is a third-party app and is not affiliated with Facebook.

 ## License